Lallement functor is a weak right multiadjoint: Introduction

 The main goal of this paper is to conduct a category-theoretic analysis of the Lallement sum, which we also refer to as the Lallement construction.
 Specifically, we show (1) that the Lallement construction is a functor, we will refer to it as the functor of Lallement, between categories obtained by the Grothendieck construction applied to a contravariant functor, for the domain of the functor, and to a covariant functor, for the codomain of the functor; and (2) that the functor of Lallement is a weak right multiadjoint.
 The just mentioned property is a generalization of the one of right multiadjoint originally introduced by Diers, among other places, in~\cite{YD84}.

 The paper is structured as follows.
-In Section 2, we present fundamental results in universal algebra, lattice theory, semigroup theory, and category theory.
-We specifically introduce the concepts of split indexed category and opposite split indexed category, along with their associated Grothendieck constructions.
-We conclude this section by providing the definition of a weak right multiadjoint functor.
+In Section 2, in order to keep the exposition as self-contained as possible, we present those fundamental results in universal algebra, lattice theory, semigroup theory and category theory that will be used in the paper.
+We, in particular, recall the concepts of split fibration, split opfibration, split indexed category and opposite split indexed category, along with their associated Grothendieck constructions.
+We conclude this section by defining the concept of weak right multiadjoint functor.
+This will be the key concept of the paper, since we will show that the Lallement functor, once defined, falls under it.

 In Section 3, for a $\Sigma$-algebra $\mathbf{I}$, we introduce the concept of a Lallement system of $\Sigma$-algebras relative to $\mathbf{I}$ and the notion of a morphism between Lallement systems of $\Sigma$-algebras relative to $\mathbf{I}$.
 This leads us to define an associated category.
 Moreover, we define a contravariant functor $\mathrm{Lsys}_{\Sigma}$ from the category $\mathsf{Alg}(\Sigma)$ to the category $\mathsf{Cat}$ and from it we obtain, by means of the Grothendieck construction, the category $\int^{\mathsf{Alg}(\Sigma)}\mathrm{Lsys}_{\Sigma}$, of labeled Lallement systems of $\Sigma$-algebras.